harcokuppens/clean-classic-helloworld/README.md

     configuration.
 When the `clean/` subfolder is not found it will fallback to the default settings, which could for example be a Clean installation in your home directory.
-- only on x64 based Windows or Linux you can
+- only on x64 based Linux you can
   [use vscode with Clean language support locally](#use-the-eastwood-language-server-for-vscode-locally-on-x64-based-windows-or-linux)\
-  Update: currently there is no Eastwood package for Windows, so currently only x64 Linux is supported.\
+  Note: nitrile is also available on Windows, however currently there is no Eastwood package for Windows, so currently only x64 Linux is supported.\
   So we can conclude for VsCode good editing support for Clean just use the VsCode devcontainer.
+- the classic CleanIDE can be run on all platforms (using Wine on linux/MacOS) and gives better language support then the language server in vscode.
+- vscode is a more modern editor giving you all new features, but the classic CleanIDE gives better language support.
+So probably you can use both tools and use each for what they are better in.

 ### Classic Clean IDE